 The Native American Flower (Native to North America) Grown as far back as 3000 BC by Native Americans in what is now New Mexico and Arizona.

 The French call them Tournesol which translates to “turn with the sun”.

 The sunflower appears to be one flower but it is actually thousands of tiny flowers, which contain all parts including male and female parts, they can self-pollinate, and they can produce up to 2000 seeds.

 The seeds follow the Fibonacci Sequence and are arranged in interconnected spirals.

 Sunflowers actually cleanse the soil and were planted around Fukushima to help cleanse the soil of radiation.

-Is QuickSilverHair Oil Curly Girl Safe?
+Is QuickSilverHair Oil Curly Hair Safe?

-Here is a good example of what she is referring to in hair products.
+Products like the Good Stuff shown here are not oils.
 This product is labeled as an oil but it actually doesn’t contain any plant based oil.
 It contains several types of silicones and mineral oil, mineral oil, which is usually derived from petroleum.
 Mineral oil is found in many cosmetics and hair products; the problem is that while it seals the hair from losing moisture it also repels moisture.
 So if you lay this on the hair strand combined with water insoluble silicones, it is basically, akin to coating your hair in shellac.
 Which then makes your hair brittle, dry, stringy, and with silver hair, yellowing will occur, especially once you add heat from irons and dryers.
 In addition, the only way to remove it is with heavy duty sulfates which strip your hair of natural oils, which can lead into a vicious cycle.